sirbiprod/MemeFiBot/README.md

 If you have used another bot before or have a 'NoneType' or 403 error, you will need to wait 12-24 hours before running the bot again
 [more](https://github.com/sirbiprod/MemeFiBot/issues/3)
+upd: update this bot (just restart or use command:)
+> git pull

 ## Functionality